Services Marketing (MHR107)

 Course coordinator:

-The classes combine lectures, discussions, and group discussions of cases and applied exercises.
+The classes combine lectures and discussions of cases.
 Students are expected to study and apply all assigned readings and the additional topics discussed in class in the assignments (where applicable).
 They are expected to have a good grasp of all the course material on the exam at the end of the course.

 Note that some material is mainly presented orally in class.
-Also, the exercises and discussions add considerable knowledge and insights by applying the textbook and article material to practical marketing problems.
+Also, the exercises and discussions add considerable knowledge and insights by applying course materials to practical marketing problems.
 Thus, if you miss several classes or attend but do not pay attention, there is a considerable risk of missing essential material that you are expected to know and apply in the course assessments.
 Therefore, students are encouraged to attend all classes and ensure they catch up on the material if they cannot avoid missing a class.

 Open for